TF1 Group

-TF1 Group (Groupe TF1) is a French media holding company.
+Télévision Française 1 S.A., commonly known as the TF1 Group (Groupe TF1) is a French media holding company.
 Its best-known property is the broadcast network TF1.
-The group was formed after TF1 was privatized in April 1987 in which the channel was launched back on January 6 1975 twelve years prior.
+The group was formed after TF1 was privatized in April 1987 in which the channel was launched back on 6 January 1975 twelve years prior.
 It is controlled with a 43% stake by industrial group Bouygues, and is quoted on Euronext Paris.